brianchandotcom/com-liferay-apio-architect/README.markdown

 ## Why should I use it?

-When creating a Hypermedia API there are many things you need to consider like representation format, relations between resources, vocabularies, etc. Because of this, Architect was built as a library that facilitates developing a Hypermedia API that follows all the principles while worrying only about your internal logic.
+When creating a Hypermedia API there are many things you need to consider like representation formats, relations between resources, vocabularies, etc. Because of this, Architect was built as a library that facilitates developing a Hypermedia API that follows all the principles while having to worry only about your internal logic.

-So you can focus on creating beautiful APIs that will live longer and prosper.
+That way you can focus on creating beautiful APIs that will live longer and prosper.

 ## How will it help me?

 Architect provides JAX-RS writers for the most important Hypermedia formats, such as HAL or JSON-LD (with more coming).
 It also provides an easy way of representing your resources, in a really generic way, so every representation can understand it, but following common Hypermedia patterns, such as the Representor.

-Also provides a really simple way of creating the different endpoints for your resources, which has many similarities with the JAX-RS approach.
+It also provides a really simple way of creating the different endpoints for your resources, which has many similarities with the JAX-RS approach.
 So migrating your API from a REST JAX-RS implementation to Architect will be easy as pie.

 ## What if I just want to try these "Vulcan APIs"?